Carbs – Rich And Poor

-- sodium (Extremely important electrolyte and essential ion present in the extracellular fluid = water balance.
+- sodium (Extremely important electrolyte and an essential ion present in the extracellular fluid = water balance.
 Plays an important role in enzyme operations, brain function, muscle contraction and regulates glucose absorption from food.)

 - vitamin A (Provides immune support, cell growth, fights inflammation as an antioxidant.
 Important for heart, lungs, kidneys and necessary for healthy skin and vision.)

 - vitamin C (Numerous functions in the human body!
 Important role in the production of collagen, carnitine (which helps your body turn fat into energy), and catecholamines (hormones made by your adrenal glands).
 Also in wound healing, repairing and bones and teeth health.
 Plays a role in helping your body absorb iron.
-Important antioxidant.)
+An important antioxidant.)